 The fee for the motorcycle permit is $30.

-Tell them that you plan to take a Motorcycle Safety class and pre-pay the $15 motorcycle endorsement fee ($3 per year remaining on your license = $15 for 5 years).
+Tell them that you plan to take a Motorcycle Safety class and pay the motorcycle endorsement fee ($3 per year remaining on your license = $15 for 5 years).

 By completing the “Lawful Presence” or “REAL ID” process and paying the motorcycle endorsement fee, you will receive your license in the mail rather than needing to physically visit the RMV to get your motorcycle license once you pass the motorcycle course.

 When you pass the course, Streetwise Cycle School will notify the RMV on their licensing web site.

-If your record on the RMV database is clear (i.e. you hold a valid motorcycle permit, you don’t owe money, and you have completed the “Lawful Presence” or “REAL ID” process), they will mail your new Massachusetts Motorcycle License within 14 days of passing the course.
+If your record on the RMV database is clear (i.e. you hold a valid motorcycle permit, you don’t owe money, and you have completed the “Lawful Presence” or “REAL ID” process), they will mail your new Massachusetts Motorcycle License within 7 – 10 business days of passing the course.

-Other notes to help make the RMV License process go smooth:
+Other notes to help make the RMV License process go smoothly: